CoderDojo-Content/Beginner-Wearables/en/sewing-using-the-conductive-thread.md

 2. Cut a piece of felt to the size you want for your badge.
 Decide where you are going to put the LED, you could even mark the spot with a pen.

-3. If you are using a regular LED, you will need to bend the leads out into loops using a round-nosed pliers - you can ask a grown up to help you.
+3. If you are using a regular LED, you will need to bend the pins out into loops using a round-nosed pliers.
+This makes the LED a bit flatter so it can lie on your fabric, and creates loops that you can sew thread through.
 If you have a sewable LED, skip this step!
 [picture: pliers LED loops]![](/assets/all aapp.png)

 4. Thread your needle!
 Take a piece of conductive thread, about 30cm long, and pull one end of it through the hole in the needle (called the *eye*).
 This can be pretty fiddly.
 If the thread is frayed at the end, cut off the frayed bits with a scissors.
 Once the needle is threaded, the thread will be hanging out in two pieces.
 Pull one of them so it is a good bit longer than the other and tie a knot in the very end of the long piece.